CAOR-MINES-ParisTech/ukfm/docsource/source/auto_examples/pendulum.rst

-On the first plot, we observe that even if the state if unaccurately initialized, the filter estimates  the depth position (:math:`x` axis) of the pendulum whereas only the :math:`yz` position of the pendulum is observed.
+On the first plot, we observe that even if the state is unaccurately initialized, the filter estimates the depth position (:math:`x` axis) of the pendulum whereas only the :math:`yz` position of the pendulum is observed.

 The second and third plots show how the filter converges to the true state.
 Finally, the last plot reveals the consistency of the filter, where the